Different uses for voting

 Freedom lets people choose the values that work best for themselves.
 Social diversity is essential for real freedom.
-Which led me to make tools that help us manage our diversity.
+Which led me to make tools that help us manage our culturally diversity societies.

 How I picked this research projectI need to be inventive; that's where my passion is.

 So I searched thoroughly for a “shallow field” where one creative person could make a significant contribution.
-A field where one could improve relations between people (the most reliable predictor of a person’s overall happiness) by inventing “tools between people”.
-The tools, I felt, should be self-reproducing at very low cost with no harm to nature.
-They should, of course, promote reasonable, just and caring relationships.
+A field where one could improve relations between people (a good predictor of a person’s overall happiness) by inventing “tools between people”.
+The tools, I felt, should be self-reproducing at low cost with no harm to nature.
+They should, of course, promote reasonable, just, and caring relationships.

 Voting systems are tools which define a very public model showing us the proper way to treat each other.
 Thus voting affects our quality of life, not only in setting our policies but in setting our mixture of conflict and co-operation, the respect we give and receive.
 “Do unto others...”

 I feel the U.S. culture is out of balance, that it emphasizes too much competition, individualism and materialism.
 Certainly it appears unbalanced compared to Western Europe and compared to many traditional cultures.
 So I want to invent tools to help people co-operate.
 The tools should make co-operation safer, faster, easier and more efficient.
 They will lead more people to co-operate more often.